prospective internal transfer FAQ

 - Earn at least a 3.25 UT Austin GPA

-- Attend ONE of the information sessions offered during the fall semester
+- Attend ONE of the following information sessions in GOL 2.308:

 - Turn in a completed application by the March 1st deadline